UPDATE - May 2009

 This is a discussion we had about the note from the Rome incident.
 Remember, the Rome incident was called an "accident" while Kurt was still alive.
 After his death, when he wasn't around to set the record straight, the Rome incident was suddenly called a "suicide attempt."

 So, what did Kurt tell Courtney about the incident in Rome and the note he left?
 In this conversation recorded on April 3rd, 1994, BEFORE Cobain was found dead, she tells me, "He claims he was leaving me."
-(Note the present tense).
+(Note the present tense - "claims").

 It's a long file so this is just a short portion of the conversation.
 When you listen to more of the conversation on the Cobain Case Audio Tape, it sounds amazingly similar to the interview Courtney did for the December 1994 issue of Rolling Stone Magazine where she told David Fricke about "another note" she supposedly found in her bedroom after Kurt's body was discovered in Seattle.
 But here she's telling me about the Rome note. . . in almost identical terms!